mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 Case 2: If you have the dataset from GTEx and wish to prepare the datasets to run the analysis.

 In this scenario:

+    Step 1 (Section 3.1) : Download exposure data from GTEx

+    Step 2 (Section 3.2) : Make sure the GTEx data is in the format required by the MR-Base package

+    Step 3 (Section 3.3) : Extract outcome data using MR-Base package

+    Step 4 (Section 3.4) : From the exposure and outcome, get data on a specific chromosome and within 1Mb distance.
+You can either

+     (Section 3.4.1) :   Choose your SNP and get exposure and outocme data within 1Mb distance.
+     (Section 3.4.2) :  For entire exposure/outcome data, get datasets of each chromosome and SNPs within 1Mb distance.

+    Step 5 (Section 3.5) : Harmonize the data and save it in the format required for causal analysis.

 # 3. Data and Preparation